 Leo is caring when he gives his report on forest fires.
 One example of how Leo is caring is when he gives his report on forest fires.
 Leo cares because he knows what it is like to be alone, Leo cares because he knows what is like to be slow, and Leo cares because he knows every creature has potential.
 This is important because Leo can make connections to the animals who are slower and might get hurt in a forest fires.
 Leo cares to make sure everyone is safe.
 Another example of how Leo is caring is when he gives his report on forest fires.
-Leo cares because he knows what it is like to be alone, Leo cares because he knows what it is like to be alone, Leo cares because he knows what is like to be alone, Leo cares because he knows what is like to be alone, Leo cares because he knows what is like to be alone, Leo cares because he knows what is like to be alone, Leo cares because he knows what is like to be alone, Leo cares because he knows what is like to be alone, Leo cares because he knows what is like to be alone, Leo cares because he knows what is like to be slow, and Leo cares because he knows every creature has potential.
+Leo cares because he knows what it is like to be alone, Leo cares because he knows what is like to be slow, and Leo cares because he knows every creature has potential.
 This is important because Leo can make connections to the animals who are slower and might get hurt in a forest fires.
 Leo cares to make sure everyone is safe.